Who really owns the customer journey in your organization?

 These signals do not necessarily point to weak teams.
 They point to a lack of structure for holistic governance.

 Mature organizations do not treat the customer journey as a project or a campaign plan.
-They use it as an operating model.
+They use it as an operating model for prioritization and follow-up.

-In such a model, the customer journey is not just a description of the customer experience.
-It is the framework for how the organization makes decisions.
+When the customer journey is used this way, it becomes more than a description of the customer experience.
+It becomes a framework for how the business makes decisions.

-When these questions have clear answers, the customer journey begins to function as a governance tool.
+When those questions have clear answers, the customer journey starts to function as a management tool.

 Without ownership, the customer journey becomes an intention